CrossLangNV/DGFISMA_definition_extraction/README.md

 ## User scripts

+### Data

+We provide data on which the model for sentence classification is trained, in https://github.com/CrossLangNV/DGFISMA_definition_extraction/releases/tag/v0.0.1 (*data_definition_detection.zip*).

+The train sentences can be found as `train_sentences.txt`, and accompanying labels in `train_labels.txt` (1: definition, 0: no definition).

+The training dataset contains 5311 sentences in total, of which 2083 are definitions.
+Of these 5311 sentences, the first 692 are from the DGFISMA corpus (311 definitions), the other sentences are obtained from the WCL Corpus, a subset of Wikipedia manually annotated with definitions and hypernyms *(Navigli et al. Learning word-class lattices for definition and hypernym extraction.
+In Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics, ACL10, 2010)*.

+Test sentences can be found as `test_sentences.txt`, and `test_labels.txt`.

 ### Retraining

 To enable retraining, user scripts are provided to make it easy to train a new model, evaluate it and export to a folder.